hneth/unikn/cran-comments.md

 This is a resubmission.
 In this version I have:

-* writtten the package names in single quotes (e.g. 'unikn') in the description;
+* written the package name in single quotes (e.g. 'unikn') in the description;
 * added a link to the University to the description field of the DESCRIPTION file in the form <https:...> with angle brackets for auto-linking.

 ## Test environments